Removing the Tick

 Please refer to our poster of varied Lyme disease rash manifestations as a helpful identification tool.

-It is wise to take a picture of the rash with the date for your medical record, since a rash compatible with erythema migrans rash should prompt urgent evaluation and treatment.
+When present, it is wise to take a picture of the rash with the date for your medical record, since a rash compatible with erythema migrans rash should prompt urgent evaluation and treatment.
 Lyme disease is most successfully treated in this first stage.

 If you have a suspicious rash or your symptoms persist, please seek medical care immediately.

-The Lyme disease rash, called erythema migrans, is:
+The erythema migrans Lyme disease rash is:

 - Round or oval, enlarges in size over days/weeks, & will not fade in a few days